|

 his name on a copy of the original back cover of the Evolution album,

 which is part of the booklet with the CD.
+The second release so called band indorsed (not

 by Zach or me) Evolution, they have removed all images from Evolution